Speak Your Mind: Promotional singles and other songs

 On 21 October 2016, a stripped version of the song "Peak" was released.
 It later became the main version of the song, and was included on Speak Your Mind as the first promotional single.
 It was specifically included as a bonus track on the Japan edition and digital deluxe edition of the album.
 Despite not being released as singles, the songs "Can I Get Your Number" and "Trigger" also charted, with the latter peaking at number 59 on the Irish Singles Chart.

 Promotion

 Speak Your Mind Tour

 In 2018, Anne-Marie announced the Speak Your Mind Tour in support of her debut album.
 The tour consisted of 5 legs, taking place in Australia, Asia, Europe and North America.
 The tour began on 20 August 2018, in Los Angeles, and concluded on 19 June 2019, in London.
-Goody Grace, Mahalia, Kojey Radical, Ella Watson, Cellarr (then known as "OpenSide"), Glades, and Lennon Stella.
+Supporting acts included Goody Grace, Mahalia, Kojey Radical, Ella Watson, Cellarr (then known as "OpenSide"), Glades, and Lennon Stella.